Rickmancing the Stone: Reception

 The season has an approval rating of 96% from Rotten Tomatoes based on 10 reviews, and an average rating of 8.95 out of 10.
 "Rickmancing the Stone" was praised for its plot and characterization, in addition to the fact that it "wasn’t just a recap of all the consequences of [the previous episode]."
-On its air date, the episode was watched by 2.86 million American viewers.
+On its air date, the episode was watched by 2.86 million American viewers and has the highest viewership of the whole series.
 Despite criticizing the episode for both storylines in the episode (saying "That’s not nuance, that’s just bad writing."), The Rad-Lands complemented the episode's post-apocalyptic setting and the animation techniques used to portray those scene, as well as not being generic.
 The review website said, "Everything has a uniquely 80’s sci-fi style with brilliant and vibrant color schemes ...
 Every single wastelander has a unique character design, even when there are dozens of them on screen at time."
 The Rad-Lands also criticized the writing in the episode.

 Bubbleblabber called the episode "very funny and very indicative of popular episodes of show’s past," also praising Summer's storyline and her character growth in the episode.
 The review also said that the plot was "really fleshing out [the] divorce bit and trying something new that could take the franchise to that next Emmy level of story-telling."
 Den of Geek criticized the wait between seasons, saying of "Rickmancing the Stone" that it "wasn’t quite the tour de force that the premiere was, but this was still a very well-plotted, pretty funny episode."
 The media website also praised the complexity of the plot, saying it "sh[ook]-up [the] character dynamics, rather than just relegating it to the background or quickly resolving it."
 IGN noted that the episode "basically played out as an extended Mad Max parody," saying it focused to much on parodying other works that developing its own plots and that it "never felt like "Rickmancing the Stone" had anything particularly insightful to say."
 IndieWire also praised Summer in the episode, saying "This is one of the lightest “Rick and Morty” episodes in a while ...
 This was a chance for the show to riff on one of the biggest movies made during its hiatus while also sneaking in a not-so-subtle allegory to a family slowly being torn apart."